CudaText-addons/cuda_complete_from_text/readme/readme.txt

 eg, if you typed "ri", it may give "riddle", "righter" etc.

 plugin has options:
-- minimal word len
+- minimal word len (words of smaller len won't show in list)
-- lexers list (for which to work)
+- lexers list (for which to work), specify none-lexer as '-'
 - case-sensitive

 to edit options, open plugin's source (by Addon Manager) and options are at the top of __init__.py.

-author: Alexey (CudaText)
+Author: Alexey (CudaText)
-license: MIT
+License: MIT